appinho/SACrackingTheCodingInterview/README.md

   <img src="./doc/linked_list.png" width="350" title="hover text">
 </p>

-Definition: A linear data structure, in which the elements are not stored at contiguous memory locations, but are linked using pointers as shown in the image .
+Definition: A linear data structure, in which the elements are not stored at contiguous memory locations, but are linked using pointers as shown in the image.
+Available as Single Linked List that only stores the next node and Double Linked List that stores the previous node too .
 Functionality: `push_back()`, `size()`, `begin()`, `end()` .

 * [Inheritance of templated classes](https://blog.feabhas.com/2014/06/template-inheritance/)